nus-cs2030/1718-s2/docs/lec2.md

 In Line 4, we treat the address to a string as integer.
 This generates a compiler's warning.

-In C, you can _type cast_ a variable from one type into another, i.e., force the compiler to treat variable of one type as another type.
+In C, you can _type cast_ a variable from one type into another, i.e., force the compiler to treat a variable of one type as another type.
 The compiler would listen and do that for you.
 The following code would print out gibberish and would compile perfectly without error.

 ```C
 #include <stdio.h>